johnpapa/angular-ngrx-data/docs/introduction.md

 Server responses become new _ngrx actions_ that pass through _ngrx reducers_, where they update the _ngrx store_, triggering the store `Observables` that send values through _ngrx selectors_ to your application components.

-The mechanics are handled for you _inside the library_.
-You don't have to write any _ngrx_ code.
+The mechanics are handled for you _inside the library_. **You don't have to write any _ngrx_ code**.
 Just follow the _ngrx-data usage_ pattern and get on with your life.

-You can see the _ngrx machinery_ at work with the _redux developer tools_.
+You can **see the _ngrx machinery_ at work** with the _redux developer tools_.
 You can listen to the flow of actions directly.
-You can intercept and override _anything_ ... but you only have to intervene where you need to add custom logic.
+You can **_intercept and override anything_** ... but you only have to intervene where you want to add custom logic.

 ### Show me